poseidon/matchbox/Documentation/bootcfg.md

 # bootcfg

-`bootcfg` is an HTTP service that renders signed [Ignition configs](https://coreos.com/ignition/docs/latest/what-is-ignition.html), [cloud-configs](https://coreos.com/os/docs/latest/cloud-config.html), network boot configs, and metadata to machines to create clusters of CoreOS machines.
-The service maintains a list of **Specs** which are named sets of configuration data (e.g. Ignition config, cloud-config, kernel, initrd).
-When started, `bootcfg` loads a list of **Group** definitions, which match machines to Specs and metadata based on attributes (e.g. UUID, MAC address, stage) passed as query arguments.
+`bootcfg` is a HTTP service that renders signed [Ignition configs](https://coreos.com/ignition/docs/latest/what-is-ignition.html), [cloud-configs](https://coreos.com/os/docs/latest/cloud-config.html), network boot configs, and metadata to machines to create clusters of CoreOS machines. `bootcfg` maintains a list of **Group** definitions which match machines to profiles based on their attributes (e.g. UUID, MAC address, stage, region).
+A **Profile** is a named set of config templates (e.g. iPXE, GRUB, Ignition config, Cloud-Config) and metadata.

-The aim is to use CoreOS Linux's early-boot capabilities to boot machines into functional cluster members with end to end [Distributed Trusted Computing](https://coreos.com/blog/coreos-trusted-computing.html).
-PXE, iPXE, and [Pixiecore](https://github.com/danderson/pixiecore/blob/master/README.api.md) endpoints provide support for network booting.
-The `bootcfg` service can be run as an [application container](https://github.com/appc/spec) with rkt, as a Docker container, or as a binary.
+The aim is to use CoreOS Linux's early-boot capabilities to network boot and provision CoreOS machines into cluster members.
+Network boot endpoints provide PXE, iPXE, GRUB, and [Pixiecore](https://github.com/danderson/pixiecore/blob/master/README.api.md) support.
+The `bootcfg` service can be run as binary, as an [application container](https://github.com/appc/spec) with rkt, or as a Docker container.

 ## Getting Started

-Get started running `bootcfg` with rkt or Docker to network boot libvirt VMs on your laptop into CoreOS clusters.
+Get started running `bootcfg` on your laptop, with rkt or Docker, to network boot libvirt VMs into CoreOS clusters.

 * [Getting Started with rkt](getting-started-rkt.md)
 * [Getting Started with Docker](getting-started-docker.md)